Geva Theatre Center is offering free, virtual, Zoom-based workshops for classroom teachers and their students from March 29th – May 14th, 2021.

 Page to Stage

-An intensive program intended for small groups of mature high school students, Page to Stage invites students to attend the initial reading of a P.L.A.Y. production, as well as a blocking rehearsal, run-through, technical rehearsal, preview and performance.
-The students enjoy the opportunity to engage the director, actors, Geva’s crafts artisans, and designers in a dialogue regarding the show’s progress, and file a report with us diagramming their insights.
+An intensive program intended for small groups of mature high school students, Page to Stage invites students to attend the initial reading of a P.L.A.Y. production, as well as a blocking rehearsal, run-through, technical rehearsal, preview, and performance.
+Students enjoy the opportunity to engage the director, actors, Geva’s crafts artisans, and designers in a dialogue regarding the show’s progress, and share a report with us diagramming their insights.

 Please note: The scheduling and transportation requirements for participation in this program are significant, and opportunities are limited.
-Geva will gladly evaluate any school’s proposal to participate to ensure that we provide an outstanding experience for your students while protecting the integrity of our professional artists’ process.
-Please call to discuss your interest.
+Geva will gladly evaluate any school’s request to participate to ensure that we provide an outstanding experience for your students while protecting the integrity of our professional artists’ process.
+Please call Skip Greer, Director of Education, at (585) 420-2073 or email email@example.com to discuss your interest.

 How to Arrange for a Student Matinee and P.L.A.Y Programming

-To reserve your seats for a Student Matinee production or to schedule any component of our P.L.A.Y. programming, please call Eric Evans, Education Associate, at (585) 420-2035 or email firstname.lastname@example.org.
+To reserve your seats for a Student Matinee production or to schedule any component of our P.L.A.Y. programming, please call Lara Rhyner, Associate Director of Education, at (585) 420-2058 or email firstname.lastname@example.org.
 Tickets are reserved on a first-come, first-served basis, and many performances sell out; don’t wait!
 Receive one complimentary chaperone ticket for every 15 student tickets ordered.